-While most travel agencies start off in the spare bedroom of a home, being located in a high-traffic area offers convenience for customers and may bring in walk-in traffic, but it can also carry higher rent costs.
+While most travel agencies start in the spare bedroom of a home, being located in a high-traffic area, offers convenience for customers and may bring in walk-in traffic, but it can also carry higher rent costs.

 Related: Choosing a business location

 Coming up with a good business idea and having the skills to run it are one thing, but getting the funding to start a travel agency is another.
-While the cost to start a travel agency is low, getting a loan can be difficult.
-In order to get a loan, the borrower(s) will need to have good credit and be able invest 15-25% of their money towards the total start-up costs.
+The cost to start a travel agency is low, and many start off without a loan.
+However, if a loan is needed it can be difficult to get the funds.
+In order to get a loan, the borrower(s) will need to have good credit and be able to personally invest 15-25% towards the total start-up costs.

 A travel agency’s budget will also need to include ongoing marketing expenses.
-While some customers may become repeat customers, an agency will need to be prepared to continuously bring in new customers.
-Common marketing techniques include social media marketing, online advertising, print advertising, and direct mail.
+While some customers may become repeat customers, an agency will need to continuously bring in new customers.
+Common marketing techniques include social media marketing on platforms like Pinterest, Instagram, Facebook, and Twitter, online advertising, print advertising, and direct mail.
 Establishing a referral program can also help to bring in new customers.
 Marketing costs will vary depending on the type and volume of marketing performed.

 A travel agency will need several types of insurance for full coverage:

-- General liability insurance helps to cover expenses that a business might face if a customer is ever hurt while on the agency’s property, like by falling in the parking lot.
+- General liability insurance helps cover expenses that a business might face if a customer is ever hurt while on the agency’s property, like falling in the parking lot.

-- Commercial property insurance helps to cover expenses if the business’ equipment and building are ever damaged in an event like a fire.
+- Commercial property insurance helps cover expenses if the business’s equipment and building are ever damaged in an event like a fire.

 - Errors and omissions insurance offers additional coverage to help protect an agency if a client ever claims the agency overlooked or admitted important information in booking a trip, leading to damages.

-- Cyber liability insurance helps to protect an agency if its customers’ personal information, including credit card and banking details, is ever exposed in a data breach.
+- Cyber liability insurance protects an agency if its customers’ personal information, including credit card and banking details, is ever exposed in a data breach.

 - Worker’s compensation insurance can help to cover expenses like lost wages and medical bills that could arise if an employee is ever hurt while on the job.

-In addition to budgeting for employee salaries, an agency will also need to cover other expenses like paid time off, health insurance contributions, and worker’s comp insurance.
+In addition to budgeting for employee salaries, an agency will also need to cover other expenses like paid time off, health insurance contributions, and worker’s compensation insurance.